queueit/KnownUser.V3.Javascript/README.md

->You can find the latest released version [here](https://github.com/queueit/KnownUser.V3.Javascript/releases/latest)
+>You can find the latest released version [here.](https://github.com/queueit/KnownUser.V3.Javascript/releases/latest)
+>Download latest npm package from [here.](https://www.npmjs.com/package/queueit-knownuser)
 # KnownUser.V3.Javascript
 The [Queue-it](https://queue-it.com) Security Framework is used to ensure that end users cannot bypass the queue by adding a server-side integration to your server.
 It was developed with TypeScript and verified using Nodejs v.8.12 and Express v.4.16.